Day 1: CUSCO – KILLARUMUYOQ – CHILLIPAWA

 Towards the end of the trek, we will have a short but steep climb up to our lunch sport, (flat prairie).
 After lunch, we will go down to the “Huayraqpunku”, which means “Wind Gate”.
 It’s an Incan Sanctuary that was precisely built facing “Mount Veronica”, simply an incredible view.

 If you are fond of photography, we recommend an early rise as the sunrise here is simply breathtaking.
-Seeing first morning rays over the Sacred Valley from the top of our camp is memorable.
-But, also don’t forget to catch those rays hit the glaciers of “Mount Veronica”.
+Seeing the first morning rays over the Sacred Valley from the top of our camp is memorable.
+But, also don’t forget to catch those rays hitting the glaciers of “Mount Veronica”.

 Last day on the trek as we descend from the Pampas towards the lush valley along huge stone ramps on which the Incas dragged the stones.
 We’ll cross the river and explore the enormous Temple of the Sun located in the City of Ollantaytambo.
 In exploring the Temple of the Sun, you’ll appreciate the totality of the manpower it took for the Incas to transfer these enormous stones where you’re standing.